-There are few things on earth more eerily captivating than a cemetery — especially one set amongst a backdrop of Southern live oaks and wispy Spanish moss.
-If you’re trying to determine which cemeteries in Savannah deserve your attention, hopefully this overview of three of the most popular options will help you decide.
+If you’re trying to determine which cemeteries in Savannah deserve your attention, this overview of three of the most popular options should help you decide.

 Want to take a guided tour?
-I’ve listed my top options for each cemetery below.
-I always recommend small, locally-owned tour guides over corporations, and I support minority-owned businesses whenever possible.
+I’ve listed my top options below.
+I always recommend small, locally-owned tours over corporations, and I support minority-owned businesses whenever possible.

-Because our cemeteries are so beautiful, touring them is one of the top activities in Savannah!
+Because our cemeteries are so beautiful, touring them is one of the top things to do in Savannah!

 Note: This guide contains affiliate links to my trusted travel partners.